mcgarrah/mcgarrah.github.io/_posts/2024-08-11-google-doc-copy-image.md

 published: true
 ---

-Google Docs uses a URL based clipboard method to copy/cut and paste media that works great between other Google Docs.
-But it fails when I try to take images from Google Docs to my Jekyll Posts when I need an image file.
+Google Docs uses a URL based clipboard method to copy/cut and paste images and other media.
+That happens to works great between Google Docs but it completely fails when I try to take images from Google Docs to my Jekyll Posts when I need an actual image file.
 This is a small things but took some digging to figure it out for both Windows and MacOS.

 <!-- excerpt-end -->

 ## Here are the step

+You are forcing Google Docs to provide direct access to the image object in the web browser.
+I've done this with Chrome on both Windows 10 and macOS Sonoma successfully.

 1. Open the Google Document with the image.